Last Updated on May 17, 2023 by Matt

 How much range do electric scooters get?

-The manufacturers will advertise the range of these scooters under test lab conditions, which are never a good representation of the environments scooters are really used.
 Those ranges will typically be about 3 to 6 mi / 5 to 10 km more than what you can expect to get (see the electric scooter real range calculator to figure out exactly how much range you will get from your specific scooter).

 Check out the detailed guide on long-range electric scooters to learn more.